Regents Park (Qld)

 Regents Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Six projects identified by AreaSearch are expected to impact the area significantly.
-These include the Regents Park Principal Activity Centre Plan, The Avenues at Browns Plains, Regency Plaza Redevelopment, and Site Development Plan - Regency, Regents & Hyde Park.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified six projects that are expected to impact the area.
+Notable projects include the Regents Park Principal Activity Centre Plan, The Avenues at Browns Plains, Regency Plaza Redevelopment, and Site Development Plan - Regency, Regents & Hyde Park.
+The following list details those considered most relevant:.

 Professional plan users can use the search below to filter and access additional projects.